 The Public Sector Act 2009 (SA) provides that there be a Code of Conduct for the Public Sector.
 This Code is called the Code of Ethics for the South Australian Public Sector, all public sector employees must comply with the Code.

 While the Public Sector Act 2009 (SA) has its own disciplinary process for issues of misconduct and poor performance, Unfair Dismissal claims for State Public Servants are covered by the Fair Work Act 1994 (SA).
 There is 21 days to make an unfair dismissal application under that process.
-See the South Australian Industrial Relations Court’s website for a guide on making unfair dismissal claims.
+See the South Australian Employment Tribunal website for information on making unfair dismissal claims.

 For the Redeployment, Retraining and Redundancy Determination of the Commissioner for Public Sector Workers see the Office of the Public Sector's website.

 Additional responsibilities and rights for public sector workers are contained under separate Acts relevant to the organisation or agency, for example the Health Care Act 2008 (SA).

 Public Sector Enterprise Agreements

 One of the main enterprise agreements covering the public service is the South Australian Wages Parity Agreement and is available on the Office for the Public Sector website.